-The Čakor Pass road was built 100 years ago
+The road to Cakor Pass was built 100 years ago

 Čakorpass is a high mountain pass at an elevation of 1.844m (6,049ft) above the sea level, located in the municipality of Plav, in Montenegro, near to the border with Kosovo.